 This post may contain affiliate links.
 Please read my disclosure page for more info.

-Sometimes when a person considers paying off debt, the journey they’re facing seems too overwhelming to even start.
+Sometimes when a person considers finding ways to start paying off debt, the journey they’re facing seems too overwhelming to even start.
 However, the journey of 1,000 miles begins with one single step.
 By taking that one step you begin to build confidence to continue, and before you know it you have some serious momentum.

 Each of these small steps may seem like they won’t make much of a difference, but in the long run, the extra money you’ll have to put toward debt will indeed make a BIG difference.

 Simple Ways to Start Paying off Debt NOW

 1. Sell something.
 Most of us have houses, garages and storage areas filled with things we were sure we’d love forever, but haven’t looked at in months or years.
 Using a discerning eye, look through your stuff and see what you can sell that would gain you some cash to put toward debt.
 Use a Facebook club, send email to family and friends, post on Craigslist or have a garage sale to get rid of the